Murder, Inc.: Demise

-Eventually, Maffetore decided to cooperate, stating that he was not involved in the Alpert murder, but was the driver in six gangland murders.
-Maffetore then convinced Abraham Levine to talk.
-Reles was next to cooperate with the District Attorney's office.
+Trials

+Harry Maione and Frank Abbandando

+Harry Maione and Frank Abbandando were the first members of the Brooklyn "Combination" to be put on trial for murder.
+In May 1940, the trial started for the May 25, 1937 ice-pick murder of George "Whitey" Rudnick in a Brooklyn parking garage.
 Harry Strauss was also indicted for the murder, and, after initially agreeing to cooperate with the District Attorney's office, he was severed from the trial.
 On May 15, 1940, Abe Reles testified that Rudnick was marked for death after Strauss claimed he had obtained information that Rudnick was a "stool pigeon for the police."
 Reles also testified that he waited outside the garage while Maione, Abbandando and Strauss were inside with Rudnick.
 After Rudnick was believed to have been murdered, Abbandando called for Reles and summoned Angelo "Julie" Catalano to the garage to assist with moving the body.
 Since Rudnick was still alive, Strauss resumed his assault with an ice pick, and Maione used a meat cleaver to complete the murder.
 The next day, Catalano, who drove the automobile with Rudnick's body, corroborated Reles' account of the murder.
 "Dukey" Maffetore and Abe "Pretty" Levine testified that they stole the automobile that was used to dispose of the body.
 Maione and 14 witnesses testified that he was at his grandmother's wake when Rudnick was murdered.
 The funeral home undertaker and embalmer testified that Maione was not at the wake.
 Also, one of Maione's chief witnesses admitted that he committed perjury as ordered by Maione's brother, whom he feared.

 On May 23, 1940, Maione and Abbandando were convicted of first-degree murder, which meant a mandatory sentence of death in the electric chair.
 New York's highest court, the Court of Appeals, overturned the conviction on a 4–3 vote in December 1940.
 The second trial started on March 10, 1941.
 At one point during the trial, Maione lost his temper and threw a glass of water at Reles.
 Maione and Abbandando were convicted of first-degree murder for a second time on April 3, 1941.
 Maione and Abbandando were formally sentenced to death for a second time on April 14, 1941.
 The Court of Appeals upheld the second conviction on January 8, 1942.
 Maione and Abbandando were executed at Sing Sing prison on February 19, 1942.